PoomSmart/YouTubeLegacy/README.md

 ## Notes

 - CydiaSubstrate is usually broken on iOS 12 jailbreaks.
-This may cause false positives where the tweak is not working as expected.
-Consider switching to Substitute or Libhooker instead.
+This can cause false positives where the tweak is not working as expected.
+Consider switching the tweak injection library to Substitute or Libhooker instead.
 Alternatively, switch to a different jailbreak that has Substitute or Libhooker built-in.
 - You should not modify `Info.plist` of YouTube app while using this tweak as it may cause the tweak to not work properly.